skillz/example-card-game/README.md

 The version contained in the [Example Card Game folder](https://github.com/skillz/example-card-game/tree/main/Example%20Card%20Game) does not have the Skillz SDK integrated.

-This version is intended to be used alongside the [Developer Video Series]() to follow along and learn to integrate a Skillz game.
+This version is intended to be used alongside the [Skillz Developer Tutorial Video Series](https://youtube.com/playlist?list=PLmAtrlfcxO0C8QzUjdTT8HguxnjmsyXpN) to follow along and learn to integrate a Skillz game.

 ### Using The Example Card Game